 Sharon is active in academic service.
 She is currently a member of the Advisory Board of the Philippines Studies Group at the Association for Asian Studies (AAS), where she has chaired and co-organized panels in the organization’s annual meetings.
-She is also an occasional article reviewer for The Pacific Review, Journal of World-Systems Research, Journal of Ethnic and Migration Studies, and Latin American Research Review, and a contributing editor for Mobilizing Ideas.
+She is also an occasional article reviewer for The Pacific Review, Journal of World-Systems Research, Journal of Ethnic and Migration Studies, Philippine Political Science Journal, and Latin American Research Review, and a contributing editor for Mobilizing Ideas.

 At Grinnell College, Sharon has provided guidance to students conducting research on Asian American activism and labor migration in Southeast Asia.
 She has participated in the faculty panel on the “Global Politics of Migration and Refuge,” organized by the College’s Rosenfield Program in Public Affairs, International Relations and Human Rights and Institute for Global Engagement.
 She has also served as reviewer for the Grinnell College Undergraduate Research Journal and resource person for students who did service learning with Burmese refugee communities in Indianapolis, Indiana.
 Lastly, Sharon gave a talk on the human rights situation in the Philippines to members of the Grinnell community during the World Day of Prayer.